qgustavor/mega/readme.md

 Before creating a pull request, *please*, run tests.
 If you implement new features them implement tests for it too if possible.
 The hash at the end of test/helpers/test-runner.mjs may be updated if tests are updated in a way it change server state (like adding new files to tests).

-Because ts-standard do not support top-level await yet "test/helpers/test-runner.mjs" is not being linted.
-Avoid doing changes to this file - beside changing the hash - until ts-standard support it or install standard@next locally - which supports top-level await - and use it.

 ## Project history

 This package started as a fork, with the following objectives: